MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 The first element has an index of zero, and the following elements are indexed consecutively by the positive integers, so that a string_view of length *n* has an *n*th element indexed by the number *n* - 1.

-`operator[]` is faster than the member function [at](#at) for providing read and write access to the elements of a string_view.
+`operator[]` is faster than the member function [at](#at) for providing read access to the elements of a string_view.

-`operator[]` does not check whether the index passed as an argument is valid, but the member function `at` does and so should be used when the validity is not certain.
-An invalid index (an index less that zero or greater than or equal to the size of the string_view) passed to the member function `at` throws an [out_of_range](../standard-library/out-of-range-class.md) exception.
-An invalid index passed to `operator[]` results in undefined behavior, but the index equal to the length of the string_view is a valid index for const string_views and the operator returns the null character when passed this index.
+`operator[]` does not check whether the index passed as an argument is valid.
+An invalid index passed to `operator[]` results in undefined behavior.

-The reference returned may be invalidated if the underlying string data is modified or deleted.
+The reference returned may be invalidated if the underlying string data is modified or deleted by the owning object.

 When compiling with [\_ITERATOR\_DEBUG\_LEVEL](../standard-library/iterator-debug-level.md) set to 1 or 2, a runtime error will occur if you attempt to access an element outside the bounds of the string_view.
 For more information, see [Checked Iterators](../standard-library/checked-iterators.md).